JCAndKSolutions/android-unit-test/README.md

       }
     }
     ```
-6. If you are using Robolectric 2.0 to 2.2 (2.3 no longers needs it), you will need a custom Robolectric runner and AndroidManifest classes:
+6. If you are using Robolectric 2.0 to 2.2 (2.3 no longer needs it), you will need a custom Robolectric runner and AndroidManifest classes:
     - RobolectricGradleTestRunner:

     ```groovy